Adipks/rover_repo/cuda.md

-The ROS 1 that forms the core of the system of the bot is supported under ubuntu 20.04 LTS as native operating system.
-The version of CUDA supported by Ubuntu 20.04 LTS is 11.8, but the default Nvidia driver of the latest kernel of 20.04 LTS is NVIDIA:535 and it requires a CUDA 12.2.
+The ROS 1 that forms the core of the system of the bot is supported under ubuntu 20.04 LTS as native operating system. <br>The version of CUDA supported by Ubuntu 20.04 LTS is 11.8, but the default Nvidia driver of the latest kernel of 20.04 LTS is NVIDIA:535 and it requires a CUDA 12.2.

 > So we opt the method of downgrading instllation in which we use the compiler drivers of 11.8 but yet the CUDA 12.2 will be used for Graphics Rendering.